 - Design of the car – different make and models have varying frame and engine layouts.
 Some vehicles may include an easy-to-access oil drain plug and filter, whereas others may require the removal of fairings, covers, and other parts to successfully drain and replace the oil.
 Additionally, the physical size of the vehicle (or more specifically, the vehicle’s engine), makes an impactful difference on both the time it takes to drain the old oil and fill the new oil into the car or truck.

 - Priority level – large jobs, pressing repairs – essentially anything else, takes priority over an oil change.
 This is especially so if the oil change was a drop-in (not scheduled).
 Due to the need to ensure certain jobs are completed in their allotted times, oil changes are often pushed back until a technician has the free time to do so.

 - Technician skill – The greater the experience the technician has in doing oil changes, the faster the job will *generally* go.
 The task of completing an oil change is more of a reflex for seasoned mechanics, where newer ones may take considerably more time due to 1) a fear of messing up the job, and 2) not being used to a vehicle model/type.

 The cost that an oil change will run depends on the amount of oil required, the type of oil, and the type of shop the vehicle was brought to.
 Dealers, for example, will often charge significantly more for an oil change than a lube shop.
 Labor will make up roughly half of the total cost, the other cost being the oil and filter.
 According to FIXD, the typical oil change will cost anywhere from $50 to $120.

-To use Google Maps to locate a nearby service center, head to the following address: Oil Change Near Me.
+To use Google Maps to locate a nearby service center, click the following link: Oil Change Near Me.